 The Advisers Act is the primary source of law applicable to hedge fund managers.
 The Advisers Act imposes substantive requirements on advisers and empowers the SEC to regulate advisers' activities.
-In addition to the statutes described in Question 2, hedge funds and their managers are subject to other federal and state laws, including the:
+In addition to the statutes described in $Question\ 2$ , hedge funds and their managers may be subject to other federal and state laws, including the:

-- Employee Retirement Income Security Act 1974, which governs the management of pension money. - CEA, which regulates hedge fund managers if the fund invests in futures, options and/or swaps. - Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank), which, among other things: - substantially alters the registration and reporting schemes under the Advisers Act; - places new restrictions on banks; and - imposes new requirements on over-the-counter (OTC) derivatives markets and transactions.
+- Employee Retirement Income Security Act 1974 (ERISA), which governs the management of investments by "benefit plan investors" (including pension fund money and individual retirement accounts). - CEA, which regulates hedge fund managers if the fund invests in futures, options and/or swaps. - Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank), which, among other things: - substantially altered the registration and reporting schemes under the Advisers Act; - placed new restrictions on banks under the newly adopted Volcker Rule; and